simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 ## 1.2 Key Concepts
 Pure functions is one key concept of functional programming.
 The opposite of pure functions are impure functions.
 An impure action is for example manipulating a variable outside of the method.
 A pure function in contrast does take an input and produces an output.
 They do not rely on global state or variables outside of itself.
 They operate independently from the state outside of the function [1].
 A pure function always produces the same output for the same input.
 The shared state of a function is any variable, object or memory that exists in shared scope [2].
 Removing the shared state a layer reduces the complexity by focusing only on what is given and how to process it [3].
 After removing the shared state, the result does not change when changing the order or timing of function calls.\

-Closures, also called first-class and higher-order functions, are functions that can take functions as an argument or return functions as result.
+Closures, also called first-class and higher-order functions, are functions that can take functions as an argument or return functions as result.\

-Lazy Evaluation, also called call-by-need, delays the evaluation of an expression until the value is needed [16].
+Lazy Evaluation, also called call-by-need, delays the evaluation of an expression until the value is needed [16].\
 Another conpect of functional programming is immutability.
 Immutable objects can not be changed.
 A variable that has been initialized cannot be modified afterwards.
 Functional programming does not use loops, but recursion.
-Recursion is less error prone than loops, but more difficult to understand [4].
+Recursion is less error prone than loops, but more difficult to understand [4].\
 There are many advantages and disadvantages of functional programming.
 The readability of the code can be reduced when only using pure functions and the performance can be decreased because of immutability and recursion.
 Testing and debugging for functional programming is easier, because the pure functions do not produce changes but immutable values.
 Functions can be treaded as values and passed as parameters to functions, from which follows easier understandable code [5].

 ## 1.3 Structure
-The Aim of this paper is to compare the functional programming of the programmin languages Go and Objective C.
+The Aim of this paper is to compare the functional programming of the programmin languages Go and Objective C.\
 The key concepts of functional programming is explained in chapter 1.2.
 In chapter 2 the programming language Go will be presented and in chapter 3 the programming language Objective C. After the basics of the programming language are explained, it is checked if each of the key concepts of functional programming can be applied to the programming language.
 Chapter 4 draws a conclusion and summarizes the paper.

-# 2. Golang
+# 2 Golang
 Golang, or short Go, is  an open source project that is being developend by a team at Google and the open source community [6].
 Robert Griesemer, Rob Pike and Ken Thompson thought about a new language on September 21, 2007.
 This language became Go and a open source project on November 10,2009 [7].
 The first release was in March 2012 with the version '1' and in september 2019 was the latest release with version '1.13' [6].
 Go tries to reduce clutter and complexity by removing ancestors and header files [7].

 ## 2.1 Basic concepts
 Go is a multi-paradigm language, which means it is imperative and declarative.

-## Pure functions
+### Pure functions
 Pure functions are natively implemented in Go:
 ```
 func sum(a, b int) int {